 Joie Tilt Review – A Car Seat on a Budget

 Today I’m going to be reviewing the Joie Tilt Car Seat, having used it for over 18 months with a large baby and now a toddler.
-I started using this when he was 6 months old and am currently still using it when he is 2 years old (updated April 2019).
+I started using the Joie Tilt when my son was 6 months old and used it until he was 2 years old at which point he outgrew the size limitations.
+He’s on the 99th percentile, so those with smaller children may get much more use out of it.
+I wanted to share my Joie Tilt review and experience as I read a lot of reviews when choosing car seats, many of which were far more expensive.

 With a big baby who had outgrown the initial group 0 car seat that I purchased by 6 months, I was in the position of needing a group 1 car seat far quicker than anticipated.
 With us both being self employed and having little in the way of maternity pay I was definitely very conscious of our budget.
-Browsing in-store in a few places and reading car seat reviews was a bit daunting, especially as some car seats were costing £200 or more – and I’d need two, as my mother wanted one for her car as she helps us with childcare two days a week.
+Browsing in-store in a few places and reading car seat reviews was a bit daunting, especially as some car seats were costing £200-£250 or more – and I’d need two, as my mother wanted one for her car as she helps us with childcare two days a week.
+In comparison the Joie Tilt cost us less than £75, but of course safety and comfort are as critical as price, so I was quite nervous buying it.

 I was also stuck with the issue of my son’s size.
 A baby in the 99th percentile means weight and size restrictions are suddenly really important.
-I finally happened on the Joie Tilt Group 1 Car Seat, which at around £75 came in far cheaper than others.
-In fact, I could buy two cheaper than I could buy a lot of single seats.
+I must have browed a hundred car seats when I finally happened on the Joie Tilt Group 1 Car Seat, which at around £75 came in far cheaper than others.
+In fact, I could buy two cheaper than I could buy a lot of single seats!
 I purchased it at full price and wasn’t asked or compensated in any way for this review.
-I read a lot of reviews on dozens of car seats before buying, so I thought I’d share my thoughts having used it now for over 6 months.
+I read a lot of reviews on dozens of car seats before buying, so I thought I’d share my own Joie Tilt car seat review having used it for 18 months.

 I ordered my Joie Tilt from Uber Kids and it came very fast and well packaged – with free delivery too!